claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Entrepreneur
       - Speaker
       - Thinker
-  - bio: "* First Chief of Staff reporting to Founder & Chairman Charles ‘Chuck’ Schwab.\r\n* Founding Director & Coach for Sir Richard Branson’s Entrepreneurship Centres.\r\n* Founding Advisor & Board Member, Stanford Univ Realtime Venture Design Lab\r\n\n\rMark C. Thompson is a senior operating executive and New York Times bestselling author with 30+ years coaching senior executives, including leadership teams working directly for founders Steve Jobs, Richard Branson, Charles Schwab, FitBit founder Eric Friedman, and Pinterest founders Ben Silbermann and Evan Sharpe.
-He is a founding member of World Bank President Jim Kim’s Leadership Advisory Board, and served as a Governor for the Investment Securities Council at the World Economic Forum in Davos.
-He is a founding director of Sir Richard Branson’s Virgin Unite Entrepreneurship Centres.
-The Virgin group has over 350 companies.\r\n\n\rMark was Chairman of Rioport, which popularized the MP-3 player before iTunes.
-He was a founding Board member of Esurance, which was sold to Allstate Insurance.
-He was a founding Board member of Interwoven during the Nasdaq IPO and then sold to HP.
-He was Chairman of the Integration, which was sold to Silicon Labs.
-At his alma mater, Stanford University, Mark was a founding advisor of Stanford’s Real-Time Venture Design Lab and served as a Visiting Scholar for seven years.
-He was a board member of the John F. Kennedy University Institute for Entrepreneurial Leadership, where he received the institute’s first ever Lifetime Achievement Award.\r\n\n\rMark was an operating executive at Charles Schwab reporting to the Chairman, Charles ‘Chuck’ Schwab.
-Mark was on the team that launched Schwab as an NYSE IPO, and he was the first Retail & Institutional Investor Relations Officer, first Chief Customer Experience Officer and Executive Producer of Schwab.com, and Chief Communications Officer. www.MarkCThompson.com"
-    coachName: Mark C. Thompson
-    jobTitle: 'NYT Bestselling Author/Coach: Amex, Lyft, Pinterest, Intel, Virgin'
-    links:
-      linkedin: successmatters
-    photo: /uploads/Thompson_Mark.jpg
-    tags:
-      - Author
-      - Consultant
-      - Executive Coach
-      - Speaker
   - bio: "MARTIN LINDSTROM is the founder and chairman of Lindstrom Company – the world’s leading brand & culture transformation group.
 TIME Magazine has selected Martin as one of the “World’s 100 Most Influential People”, and ranks #36 among the world’s top business thinkers according to Thinkers50.
 Since 2013 and over four consecutive years 30,000 marketers have selected him as the world’s #1 branding expert.\r\n\n\rMartin is the author of seven bestselling books including his latest New York Times, Wall Street Journal and USA Today bestsellers: Small Data – The Tiny Clues That Uncover Huge Trends (St. Martins) and Buyology – Truth and Lies About Why We Buy (Crown)\r\n\n\rLindstrom Company is today responsible for brand and culture transformations of numerous Fortune 500 companies, including the LEGO Company, Standard Chartered Bank, SWISS International Air Lines, PepsiCo, Red Bull, Estee Lauder Companies, Cargill, Nestlé International, The Walt Disney Company, Swiss Post, the Dorchester Collection, 3G group (Burger King International), Carrefour, Lowes, Majid Al Futtaim and GlaxoSmithKline.\r\n\n\rOver the years Martin and his team has developed an unorthodox way of doing what every company says it wants to do: understand its customers deepest desires and turn them into breakthrough products, brands, services or retail experiences.
 He is by Forbes recognized as one of the world’s leading brand and culture experts, having pioneered the introduction of brands on the Internet (1994), the innovation of Clicks & Mortar (1997), drawing parallels between religion and how brands are to be built in the future (2000), using our five senses in branding (2004), coining the term: NeuroMarketing (2007), exploring the next generation of word-of-mouth communication (2011) and just recently introduced the term “Small Data” (2016) representing the counter balance to Big Data.\r\n\n\rDue to his work, Lindstrom often features in the Wall Street Journal, the New York Times, Bloomberg BusinessWeek, the Washington Post, USA Today, The Economist, Harvard Business Review, The Independent, The Guardian, and Der Spiegel.
 He regularly appears on ABC, CNN, CBS, FOX, and the BBC.\r\n\n\rSmall Data was voted one of the top business books of 2016 and 2017 by Fortune, INC magazine and Forbes a must read and awarded the #1 Business book of 2017 by Business + Strategy.
 Buyology was voted “pick of the year” by USA Today, and it appeared on ten of the Top 10 bestseller lists in the U.S. and worldwide.
 His book BRANDsense was acclaimed by the Wall Street Journal as “…one of the five best marketing books ever published.”
 His six books on branding have been translated into more than 50 languages and published in more than 70 countries worldwide.\r\n\n\rLindstrom is a regular contributor to Fast Company, TIME Magazine, and NBC’s TODAY Show with his popular “Main Street Makeover” TV series.\r\n\n\rVisit MartinLindstrom.com for more…"
     coachName: Martin Lindstrom
     jobTitle: >-